F14v1o/NoRizz99/README.md

 ### Off-keyboard
-Gym, running, markets, homelab and the eternal quest to automate one more thing.
+Calisthenics, running, markets, homelab and the eternal quest to automate one more thing.

 > Discipline is the foundation of everything I build.

-Check out my side projects below
+### Check out my side projects below
 ---

 <table border="0" cellpadding="5" cellspacing="0">